Modeling the impact of rainfall and temperature on sterile insect control strategies in a Tropical environment: Conclusion

 \section{Conclusion}

-We build a minimalistic rainfall-temperature entomological model to derive the dynamics of \textit{Aedes albopictus} population in the place of Duparc (Sainte-Marie), La R\'eunion island.
+We \yves{have built} a minimalistic rainfall-temperature entomological model to derive the dynamics of \textit{Aedes albopictus} population in the place of Duparc (Sainte-Marie), La R\'eunion island.
 Since we are in a sub-tropical environment, our simulation shows that rainfall definitively plays a great role in the dynamics of the mosquito population, with rapid decay or growth.
 In fact, it seems that they are periods where the mosquito dynamics are mainly driven by temperature, while in other periods the dynamic is more driven by rainfall.
-Other approaches, based either on constant, temperature-dependent or rainfall-dependent parameter values, provide similar results on average.
-However, they are not satisfactory enough to be an "accurate" alternative.
+Other approaches, based either on constant (model 4), temperature-dependent (model 2) or rainfall-dependent parameter values (model 3), provide similar results on average.
+However, they are not always satisfactory enough to be an "accurate" alternative, except model 3 when residual fertility is not too large.

 Quality control within SIT is an important issue: if it fails, then release cannot occur.
 Within the quality control, we focus on residual fertility.
 We show that it may have an important impact on SIT duration and, eventually on its efficacy.
 In nuisance reduction, the lower the residual fertility, the lower the number of massive releases needed to switch from a massive releases strategy to a small releases strategy.
-However our results show that the massive releases duration for "high" residual fertility can greatly vary depending if the model takes into account the temperature, the rainfall or both.
-Also, residual fertility seems to be less detrimental when it comes to consider a SIT strategy to reduce the epidemiological risk.
+However our results show that the massive releases duration for "high" residual fertility can greatly vary depending if the model takes into account the temperature, the rainfall or both. \yves{While the constraint $\varepsilon<1/\mathcal{N}$ is needed for elimination, it is not necessary to reduce the epidemiological risk.}

 When SIT is considered, coupled or not with Mechanical control, we recommend starting the releases of sterile males within a period that last from July to December, when the mosquito population is, in general, at its lowest.
 However, the duration of the SIT treatment or the number of periodic releases, constant in size, of sterile males may vary thanks to the environmental parameters.